-Katavolos, Kelley and Littell T-Chairs in Original Cognac Leather
+Katavolos, Kelley and Littell for Laverne Pair of T-Chairs in Camel Leather

-Katavolos, Kelley and Littell, chair, chrome-plated steel, enameled steel and cognac leather, United States, 1952.
+Katavolos, Kelley and Littell for Laverne International, pair of dining chairs, chrome-plated steel, enameled steel, leather, United States, 1952.

-This set of elegant and playful three-legged chairs has a very delicate look.
-The chairs are curveous and sculptural and feature wonderful detailing in both seat and legs.
-The leather is connected to the frame on three points only resulting in a floating seat.
+This duo of elegant and playful three-legged chairs has a very delicate look.
+The chairs are curvaceous and sculptural and feature wonderful detailing in both seat and legs.
+The cognac camel leather is connected to the frame on three points, resulting in a floating seat.
 The steel frame holds the leather by means of three separate T-shaped metal rods that are connected via a black connective T. Hence the nickname T-chair.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.